 Mr. Cuny identified himself as the Director of California Citizens for Health Freedom.
-He mentioned his organization has followed the issue of physician supervision for about 15 years, and he claims physician supervision has been a problem for the public, midwives, doctors, and the Board.
+He mentioned his organization has followed the issue of physician supervision for about 15 years, and he claims physician supervision has been a problem for the public, midwives, doctors, and the Board and needs to be dealt with.
 He suggested the Board should sponsor legislation that might resolve the existing problems for all involved parties.
+If it is sponsored by the Medical Board, the chances of it passing are greatly increased.

 Yvonne Choong with the California Medical Association (CMA) expressed concern that the proposed regulation fails to define and establish what a collaborative relationship is.
 Ms. Choong believes more definition is needed by identifying what is low risk and what is high risk for physicians and insurance carriers.
+For insurance carriers, more detail will be better.